hardtechnology/EfergyMQTT/README.md

 # Programming the ESP8266 Module
 This code is creating in the Arudino IDE version 1.6.9.
 You will need to seperately install the required libraries and your ESP8266 board configuration.

+We need the 'ESP8266 Community' boards to be added - follow this: https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon

 Required Libraries (add them through the Arduino Libaries Manager)
 * WiFiManager
 * ArduinoJson